API Testing Approaches and Tools: Postman, Rest Assured, JMeter, and more

 Security testing.
 It validates whether security requirements are met.
 This includes authentication, permissions, and access controls, namely:

-- What type of authentication is required to use the API;
+- what type of authentication is required to use the API;

-- How well sensitive data is encrypted;
+- how well sensitive data is encrypted; and

-- What authorization checks are set for resource access, etc.
+- what authorization checks are set for resource access, etc.

 Penetration testing.
 Taking security testing a step further, in penetration testing, certain API functions, resources, processes, or the entire API is under attack from the outside.
 This determines whether the threat vector can be reached.